LouisHitchcock/cygnetBedSearch/README.md

 ## Automated Workflow

-The scraper runs every 6 hours using GitHub Actions.
+The scraper runs every day at 10am using GitHub Actions.
 The workflow file `.github/workflows/scrape_beds.yml` defines the schedule and steps for running the scraper, committing new data, and pushing it to the repository.

 ![Build Status](https://github.com/louishitchcock/cygnetBedSearch/actions/workflows/scrape_beds.yml/badge.svg)